Author: Nehal Nabil

 Day Off Vacation Tracker

-Day Off is the #1 tracker for managing your team’s PTO, vacations, and absences—all in one centralized, easy-to-use platform.
+Day Off is the #1 tracker for managing your team’s PTO, vacations, and absences all in one centralized, easy to use platform.
 In just seconds, you can set up custom leave policies, define your approval workflow, and start enjoying a seamless leave management experience.

 Designed for both individual employees and organizations, the Day Off app helps teams stay organized and informed.
 Its key features include:

-• Real-Time Leave Balances: Employees can view up-to-date information on their available time off.
+• Real Time Leave Balances: Employees can view up-to-date information on their available time off.

-• Unlimited Team Members: Add as many employees as you need—perfect for growing teams.
+• Unlimited Team Members: Add as many employees as you need perfect for growing teams.

 • Flexible Leave Types: Supports all kinds of leave (e.g., annual, sick, maternity/paternity) with customizable balances in days or hours.